webdigi/AWS-AMI-Automated-Creation-Deletion/README.md

 ## Motivation
 Creating an AMI automatically snapshots all the associated EBS volumes for that instance.
 This makes instance recovery much more reliable and faster.
 A daily or weekly backup schedule is recommended for instances and to make sure you have a backup if ever needed.
 The system also removes the automatically created AMIs and any associated snapshots as per the settings.

 Update 31 March 2017 - Added feature to prevent reboot while creating AMI.
 Add a tag BackupNoReboot with value true if want to avoid rebooting that instance.
+Update December 2018 - Replaced screenshots to reflect AWS Console changes.

 ## Setup / Installation of the Lambda script

 1) Go to the [AWS Lambda Console](https://console.aws.amazon.com/lambda) and click _Create function_.
 ![](./docs/screenshots/1-create-function.png)

 2) Name the function and select _Create a custom role_.
 ![](./docs/screenshots/2-create-custom-role.png)

 3) Give the custom role a name and paste the contents of [roles.json](./roles/roles.json) into the edit box.